jwds1978/jwds1978.github.io/_posts/2017-06-23-consider-removing-your-ad-blocker.md

   chunks of the content you want to read.
 </p>
 <p>
-  Having done all the abovementioned, at no time, did you ever stop the delivery of the ads.&nbsp; Rather, you simply made a point to ignore them and/or remove them after they'd been delivered to you.&nbsp; Similarly, you can also buy the paper and ignore all of the contents except for the racing form and/or classifieds and/or opinion section and/or the Sunday funnies&hellip;&nbsp; That's absolutely your call.&nbsp; But, at no time, did you stop the presses nor remove anything before it had been delivered to you.
+  Having done all of the abovementioned, at no time, did you ever stop the delivery of the ads.&nbsp; Rather, you simply made a point to ignore them and/or remove them after they'd been delivered to you.&nbsp; Similarly, you can also buy the paper and ignore all of the contents except for the racing form and/or classifieds and/or opinion section and/or the Sunday funnies&hellip;&nbsp; That's absolutely your call.&nbsp; But, at no time, did you stop the presses nor remove anything before it had been delivered to you.
 </p>